baloise/pitches/PITCHME.md

 ### Think in Graphs

 * With GraphQL, you model your business domain as a graph
-* Query your Business Objects
+* Query your business objects
 * Which relation does my client need?
-* It is not the same as Database relation
+* It is not the same as database relation

 +++
 @title[Implementation]